openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

         # Specifies a reoccurring permissive window.
         permit:
           # RRULEs (https://www.rfc-editor.org/rfc/rfc5545#section-3.3.10) are commonly used
           # for calendar management metadata.
 Only a subset of the RFC is supported.
-If
+          # See "RRULE Constraints" section for details.
-          # unset, all dates are permitted and only exclude constrains permissive windows.
+          # If unset, all dates are permitted and only exclude constrains permissive windows.
           recurrence: <rrule|null>
-          # Given the identification of a date by an RRULE, at what time (relative to timezoneOffset) can the
+          # Given the identification of a date by an RRULE, at what time (always UTC) can the
           # permissive window begin.
 "00:00" if unset.
           startTime: <time-of-day|null>
-          # Given the identification of a date by an RRULE, at what time (relative to timezoneOffset) should the
+          # Given the identification of a date by an RRULE, after what offset from the startTime should
-          # permissive window end.
-"23:59:59" if unset.
-          endTime: <time-of-day|null>
+          # the permissive window close.
+This can create permissive windows within days that are not
+          # identified in the RRULE.
+For example, recurrence="FREQ=Weekly;BYDAY=Sa;",
+          # startTime="20:00", duration="8h" would permit material change initiation starting
+          # each Saturday at 8pm and continuing through Sunday 4am (all times are UTC).
+The default
+          # duration is 24:00-startTime (i.e. to the end of the day).
+          duration: <duration|null>

         # Excluded date ranges override RRULE selections.
         exclude:
         # Dates should be specified in YYYY-MM-DD.
-Each date is excluded from 00:00<timezoneOffset> for 24 hours.
+Each date is excluded from 00:00 UTC for 24 hours.
         - fromDate: <date>
           # Non-inclusive until.
 If null, until defaults to the day after from (meaning a single day exclusion).
           untilDate: <date|null>

-        # Specifies an RFC3339 style timezone offset to be applied across their datetime selections.
-        # "-07:00" indicates negative 7 hour offset from UTC. "+03:00" indicates positive 3 hour offset.
-If not set, defaults to "+00:00" (UTC).
-        timezoneOffset: <null|str>

 ```